aamage20/Linux/Readme.md

 Mastering the Linux file system commands will make navigating, managing, and editing files more efficient.
 Practice these commands regularly to build confidence and streamline your workflow.

 ---
-# Day 6: Delving Deep into the Linux File System

 ## Mastering the Linux File System Hierarchy
 The Linux file system hierarchy is designed to organize files and directories logically and efficiently.
 Understanding its structure is crucial for navigating and managing the operating system effectively.